-3.1 It is proposed that Cabinet agrees to: (a) approve the 2018 updates on the 2015/18 Directorate Plans; (b) receive 6-monthly progress reports, and (c) refer the report to the Audit and Scrutiny Committee for further scrutiny.
+3.1 It is proposed that that Committee agrees to: (a) note and scrutinise the 2018 updates on the 2015/18 Directorate Plans, and (b) receive 6-monthly progress reports.

 4. Implications

 Financial: There are no financial implications, as all commitments in Directorate Plans, are aligned with the Council's agreed budgets.
 Human Resources: There are no human resources implications as all commitments in Directorate Plans, are aligned with the Council's agreed budgets.